Fur clothing: History

 Fur is generally thought to have been among the first materials used for clothing.
 The period when fur was first used as clothing is debated.
 It is known that several species of hominoids including Homo sapiens and Homo neanderthalensis used fur clothing.
 Clothing was made from the hides of animals such as bison, muskox, bear, ground sloth, woolly rhinoceros, mammoth or Irish elk.

 Fur clothing predates written history and has been recovered from various archaeological sites worldwide.

 Crown proclamations known as "sumptuary legislation" were issued in England limiting the wearing of certain furs to higher social statuses, thereby establishing a cachet based on exclusivity.
-Furs such as marten, leopard, snow leopard and cheetah (all three of them known as 'panther' at the time), red squirrel and ermine were reserved for the aristocracy, while fox, hare and beaver clothed the middle, and goat, wolf and sheepskin the lower.
+Furs such as leopard, snow leopard and cheetah (all three of them known as 'panther' at the time), red squirrel, marten, and ermine were reserved for the aristocracy, while fox, hare and beaver clothed the middle, and goat, wolf and sheepskin the lower.
 Fur was primarily used for visible linings, with species varied by season within social classes.
 Populations of fur-bearing animals decreased in West Europe and began to be imported from the Middle East and Russia.

 As new kinds of fur, such as jaguar and chinchilla, entered Europe, other uses were found for fur other than clothing.
 Beaver was most desired and used to make hats which became popular headpieces, especially during wartime.
 Swedish soldiers wore broad-brimmed hats made exclusively from beaver felt.
 Due to the limitations of beaver fur, hat-makers relied heavily on North America for imports as beaver was only available in the Scandinavian peninsula.

 Other than the military, fur has been used for accessories such as hats, hoods, scarves, and muffs.
 Design elements including the visuals of the animal were considered acceptable with heads, tails and paws still being kept on the accessories.
 During the nineteenth century, Seal and karakul were made into indoor jackets.

 The twentieth century saw fur being fashionable in West Europe with full fur coats.
 With lifestyle changes as a result of developments like indoor heating, the international textile trade affected how fur was distributed around the world.
 Europeans focused on using local resources giving fur association with femininity with the increasing use of mink.